muziejus/javascripting-english-major/1-environment.md

 [^a4]: Or A4 paper, if you’re outside the United States.

 [^atom-is-chrome]: Atom is, basically, a very customized version of Chrome that talks to a JavaScript server that you run in the background when you launch the application.

+[^html]: Yes, you are now writing HTML without learning how to do it.
+The key grammar of the markup is clear from this example, though.
+HTML is made up of nested tags that look like this, for example: `<h1>` to open and `</h1>` to close.
+Some tags, like the `<meta>` and `<!doctype>` tags don’t need to be closed, but most do.

 [^overpushing]: I, personally, overpush.
 I usually commit and immediately push, which is generally fine, but it can be embarrassing sometimes.
 Also, since the default means by which Atom pushes to GitHub asks you for your username and password, it makes sense to push only every few commits or so.
 Find a balance that works for you, but remember to always finish your work before a break with a commit and a push, just in case!